VictorRodasISAK/Project_Unit_2/Project_02_Weather_Station/README.md

 this solution is Python.
 Python's open-source nature and platform independence contribute to the long-term viability of the system.
 The use of Python simplifies potential future enhancements or modifications, allowing for seamless scalability without the need for extensive redevelopment [^6][^7].
-In comparison to the alternative C or C++, which share similar features, Python is a High level programming language (HLL) with high abstraction [^8].
+In comparison to the alternative C or C++, which share similar features, Python is a High level programming language (HL) with high abstraction [^8].
 For example, memory management is automatic in Python whereas it is responsibility of the C/C++ developer to allocate and free up memory [^8], this could result in faster applications but also memory problems.
 In addition, a HLL language will allow me and future developers extend the solution or solve issues promptly.